 MONTREAL POETRY BROTHEL

 What the hell is this?
 Oh just simply the most exciting event this city has ever seen.
 Where?
 The auditions will take place in the Plateau.
 The gala opening night will be held in a posh venue in the heart of the Golden Mile in downtown Montreal.
 When?
-Auditions will be held in November.
-The gala opening night in December 2018 and/or January 2019.
+Auditions will be held in January 2019 with a gala exclusive private opening night in February

 CAN YOU HIRE TOMMY SCHNURMACHER?